tiffany1016/teacher-development-platform-deploy-test/README.md

 # update (auto merge)
 git rebase origin/main

+# merge branch A to B
+git checkout B
+git merge A

+# pull all branches on github
+git pull --all

 git add .
 git commit -m "commit message" git push origin <to be pushed branch>